Rational cohomology of toric diagrams: Cohen-Macaulay torus actions on -diagrams

 \end{remark}

 \begin{remark} A~$T$-diagram~$D$ such that~$\hoc D$ is equivariantly formal has a fixed point of the~$T$-action.
 One can easily deduce that equivariant formality condition for~$\hoc D$ is equivalent to~$H^{odd}(\hoc D;\Q)=0$.
 Let~$D$ be such that~$\hoc D$ is equivariantly formal.
-If in addition~$H^{*}(BS)$ is an acyclic sheaf (for instance, this holds if~$C$ is an oriented homology manifold by ZMSS collapse) then Theorem~\ref{thm:cmdiag} and vanishing of higher~$\Tor$ imply the formula
+This implies that~$H^{*}(BS)$ is an acyclic sheaf by Theorem~\ref{thm:cmdiag}.
+Then the vanishing of higher~$\Tor$-groups (by equivariant formality of~$\hoc D$) imply the formula (where on the right one has the direct sum components of~$H^{*}(\hoc D;\Q)$)

 \end{remark}